bszwej/akka-http-animal-service/README.md

 In this example, you can see how to:
 - marshal/unmarshal http JSON responses/requests with circe
 - handle errors
-- use Monad Transformer in real-world example
+- use Monad Transformer in a real-world use case
 - deploy it on Kubernetes using Helm chart
 - prepare e2e tests suite and configure SBT to run them
 - trace requests using Kamon and Jaeger